Getting started with Slack Connect

 Join the network of global companies collaborating together in Slack Connect.

-- To share a channel, you’ll need to be on a paid subscription.
-For more info, take a look at our pricing and subscriptions.
+- To share a channel, you’ll need to be on a paid plan.
+For more info, check out our pricing and plans.